tsubik/tsubik.github.io/_posts/2014-08-14-visual-studio-database-project-migrations.md

 GO
 {% endhighlight %}

-To perform migration we will use roundhouse library.
+To perform a migration we will use roundhouse library.
 The simplest way is to use rh console application, but I've created extra console application to generate sample and static data and perform migrations.
 To kick migrations <code class="inline">run_migrations.bat</code> was created.

 {% highlight rconsole %}